-- Ask for recommendations from friends and family.
+Ask for recommendations from friends and family.
 The preferred way to find the right personal injury lawyer is to ask for referrals from friends and family.
 Ask your friends and family members to recommend an attorney who represented them in the past.

-- Search for attorneys online.
+Search for attorneys online.
 Search different attorneys online.
 However, make sure they’re licensed and in good standing in Illinois.
 Check the Illinois State Bar Association to see their bar status and if they have been sanctioned and if any disciplinary action has been leveled against them.

-- Listen to your intuition.
+Listen to your intuition.
 Choose a personal injury attorney that genuinely cares about you and your well-being.
 Some lawyers may care about the value of your case over making the decisions that will benefit your recovery.
 So, trust your gut when picking an attorney.
 If it doesn’t feel right, move on to another lawyer right away, even if the legal representation has already begun.

-- Check the extent of the attorney’s training.
+Check the extent of the attorney’s training.
 Check the extent of their training and legal experience.
 Ask how long they have been practicing as personal injury attorneys and if they intend to work on your case personally or pass it to an associate.
 Find out if the attorney you’re hiring is the lawyer who will handle your case.

-- Discuss fees before signing.
+Discuss fees before signing.
 It’s critical to ask about fees upfront and always get any fee agreement in writing.
 Normally, personal injury attorneys work on a contingency basis, receiving nearly a third of the eventual compensation or judgment, plus office expenses.
 Regardless, ask the attorney to clarify what they mean when they say “no fee if no recovery.”
 Ensure you understand the lawyer’s fees from the start.

-In Illinois, there’s a time limit of two years on filing a personal injury claim in the state’s civil court system.
+In Illinois, there’s a time limit of two years for filing a personal injury claim in the state’s civil court system.
 The two-year limit, also known as a “statute of limitations” starts to run on the date of the accident in most cases.
 However, sometimes, the statute of limitations may run from the date you discovered you were injured, instead of the date of the accident that injured you.
 The later date is known as the “discovery date.”

 Three primary reasons can drag out the timeline of a personal injury case:

-Problematic Factual or Legal Issues with the Case
+Problematic Legal Issues With Your Case

 Two major factors drive the value of a personal injury case: liability and damages.
-If it’s hard to prove liability, for example, if multiple parties and witnesses all have different accounts, then it’s unlikely the insurance adjuster will make a reasonable settlement offer until your attorney shows a willingness to fight–by filing a personal injury case and hiring liability experts to prove how the other party was at fault.
+If it’s hard to prove liability, for example, if multiple parties and witnesses all have different accounts, then it’s unlikely the insurance adjuster will make a reasonable settlement offer until your attorney shows a willingness to fight--by filing a personal injury case and hiring liability experts to prove how the other party was at fault.

-If there are legal issues in the case, for instance, if the insurer believes you have no right to sue, then it’s likely that the insurance company will make a low-ball offer until the court rules on your right to sue.
+If there are legal issues in the case, for instance, if the insurer believes you have no right to sue, then it’s likely that the insurance company will make a lowball offer until the court rules on your right to sue.
 Also, there might be problems with damages.

-The Case Involves Significant Money
+The Case Involves a Significant Amount of Money

 If the case involves significant damages, this can delay settlement.
 Insurance companies won’t pay millions of dollars until they have done their due diligence.
-This entails investigating all the aspects of the case until they’re convinced that;
+This entails investigating all the aspects of the case until they’re convinced that:

-- The bodily injuries you sustained are as serious as you say they are
+The bodily injuries you sustained are as serious as you say they are

-- They don’t have a good defense to counter your claim
+They don’t have a good defense to counter your claim

-- They can’t attack your credibility
+They can’t attack your credibility

 Sometimes, insurance companies will delay settlement on a big case to see if the injured party will give up and a low-ball settlement offer.

-You Have Not Reached Full Recovery
+You Have Not Fully Recovery Yet

 MMI means you are good as you’re going to get, and at this point, it’s easier for your lawyer to value your case accurately.
 If you’re still under treatment, the nature and extent of your injuries are unclear, and it’s hard to value your case.